buildbot/buildbot/master/docs/developer/style.rst

   requires that it be enclosed in its own set of parentheses.
 * Python does not permit returning a value from a generator, so statements like ``return xval + y`` are invalid.
 Instead, yield the result of ``defer.returnValue``.
-Remember that this expression does *not* alter control flow, so in many cases this statement will be followed by a bare ``return``, as in the example.
+Although this function does cause an immediate function exit, for clarity it should be followed by a bare ``return``, as in the example.

 The great advantage of ``inlineCallbacks`` is that it allows you to use all of the usual Pythonic control structures in their natural form.
 In particular,